Lectures on AKSZ Sigma Models for Physicists: Topological Field Theory in Two Dimensions

-Let $G$ be a Lie group.
-The Poisson sigma model on the target space $T^*G$ reduces to the $G/G$ gauged WZW model by a proper gauge fixing of $A_{\mu i}$ \cite{Alekseev:1995py}.
+\paragraph{2.} Let $G$ be a Lie group.
+The Poisson sigma model on the target space $T^*G$ reduces to the $G/G$ gauged Wess-Zumino-Witten (WZW) model, when $A_{\mu i}$ is properly gauge fixed. \cite{Alekseev:1995py}

-If $f^{ij}$ is invertible as an antisymmetric matrix, $f^{-1}_{ij}$ defines a symplectic form on $M$.
-Then $A_{\mu i}$ can be integrated out and the action becomes so called A-model,
+\paragraph{3.}If $f^{ij}$ is invertible as an antisymmetric matrix, then $f^{-1}_{ij}$ defines a symplectic form on $M$.
+Then, $A_{\mu i}$ can be integrated out, and the action \eqref{PSM} becomes the so-called A-model,

-which integrand is a pullback of a symplectic structure on $M$.
-If $M$ is a complex manifold, B-model is derived from the Poisson sigma model \cite{Alexandrov:1995kv}.
+in which the integrand is the pullback of the symplectic structure on $M$.
+If $M$ is a complex manifold, the B-model can also be derived from the Poisson sigma model. \cite{Alexandrov:1995kv}

-A Poisson structure is defined from a classical r-matrix.
-A sigma model in two dimensions with a classical r-matrix is constructed as a special case of the Poisson sigma model \cite{Falceto:2001eh}\cite{Calvo:2003kv}, which has the Poisson-Lie structure.
+\paragraph{4.}A Poisson structure can be constructed from a classical r-matrix.
+A sigma model in two dimensions with a classical r-matrix can be constructed as a special case of the Poisson sigma model \cite{Falceto:2001eh, Calvo:2003kv} which has a Poisson-Lie structure.